 In 2013, Team 85 went to the Bedford FIRST Robotics District Competition and won the Creativity Award sponsored by Xerox.
 We also went to the West Michigan FIRST Robotics District Competition and the Gull Lake FIRST Robotics District Competition while playing Ultimate Ascent, a game similar to disc golf.

-During the 2012 season, FIRST played Rebound Rumble, a game similar to basketball where points were scored by shooting balls in to hoops and balancing bridges.
-We won the West Michigan FIRST Robotics District Competition, the Team Spirit Award sponsored by Chrysler and the Gull Lake FIRST Robotics District Competition, also getting the Regional Chairman's Award.
+During the 2012 season, FIRST played Rebound Rumble, a game similar to basketball where points were scored by shooting balls into hoops and balancing bridges.
+We won the West Michigan FIRST Robotics District Competition, the Team Spirit Award sponsored by Chrysler and the Gull Lake FIRST Robotics District Competition, also gaining the Regional Chairman's Award.

 2010: (BOB's 15th Anniversary)

 During the 2010 season, we participated in Breakaway, a game where robots directed soccer balls into goals in the field, suspended themselves and each other on towers, and went through a tunnel in the center of the field.
-Team 85 made it to the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition, winning the Regional Chairman's Award, and finally the Michigan FIRST Robotics Competition State Championship.
+Team 85 made it to the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition; winning the Regional Chairman's Award; and the FIRST Robotics Michigan State Championship.

-In 2009, Team 85 went to the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition, the Michigan FIRST Robotics Competition State Championship, and eventually the FIRST Championship where we competed in Lunacy, which celebrated the 40th anniversary of the first manned mission to the Moon.
+In 2009, Team 85 went to the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition, the FIRST Robotics Michigan State Championship, and the FIRST Championship where we competed in Lunacy, which celebrated the 40th anniversary of the first manned mission to the Moon.